meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 Again, all three of these things are linked to eachother and provide positive feedback loops for each thing.
 ## (13) Increasing Happiness - Forgiveness and Gratitude.
 How might someone increase their long-term happiness using these strategies?
 ### What causes happiness?
+Material goods, spiritual and psychological origins and also flow states.
+#### Flow states
+Happiness stems from